Minister of Seniors

-The minister of Seniors (Ministre des Aînés), previously known as the minister of State for Seniors (Ministre d'État aux Aînés), is a Minister of the Crown in the Canadian Cabinet.
+The Minister of Seniors (Ministre des Aînés), previously known as the Minister of State for Seniors (Ministre d'État aux Aînés), is a Minister of the Crown in the Canadian Cabinet.
 The portfolio was initially introduced during the government of Stephen Harper but the position was labeled as a Minister of State.
 The portfolio was reintroduced during the government of Justin Trudeau, in July 2018.
-The current officeholder is Kamal Khera, appointed on October 26, 2021.
+On March 14, 2025 the position was discontinued, its responsibilities being consolidated into the new position of Minister of Jobs and Families.